 In addition to checkpoints, more officers will be patrolling specific areas to detect impaired drivers.
 These patrols focus on spotting erratic driving behaviors that may indicate impairment, such as:

 Officers are trained to identify these signs and will pull drivers over for further evaluation, which may include field sobriety or chemical testing.
-With the introduction of Columbus’ DUI Interceptor vehicle, officers now have mobile breathalyzer units, allowing them to conduct certified breath tests directly on the roadside.
-While this technology streamlines evidence collection, it also raises concerns about test accuracy and potential errors.
+With the introduction of the Columbus DUI Interceptor vehicle, officers now have mobile breathalyzer units, allowing them to conduct certified breath tests directly on the roadside.
+While this technology streamlines evidence collection, it also raises concerns about test accuracy and potential errors that an experienced DUI attorney can investigate.

 DUI Signs the Police Watch For

 If you’re on the roads during the holidays, it’s important to follow traffic laws and remain alert.
 Avoid risky behaviors and plan ahead.
-With increased DUI enforcement in Columbus, even minor mistakes can lead to unnecessary stops and consequences.
+With increased DUI enforcement in Columbus, even minor mistakes can result in unnecessary stops and severe consequences.

-Whether you’re attending your company’s holiday party or meeting friends for dinner, these practical tips can help you celebrate safely and keep yourself out of handcuffs on Christmas morning.
+Whether you’re attending your company’s holiday party or meeting friends for dinner in the Short North, Arena District, or German Village, these practical tips can help you celebrate safely and keep yourself out of handcuffs on Christmas morning.

 The best way to avoid a DUI is to plan your ride home before you even take your first sip of alcohol.
-Use a rideshare service like Uber or Lyft, which are widely available in Columbus, especially in areas like Short North or German Village.
+Use a rideshare service like Uber or Lyft, which are widely available in Columbus, especially in nightlife areas and around popular event venues.

 Alternatively, keep local taxi numbers handy, such as Yellow Cab (614-444-4444) or Blue Cab (614-236-4444).
 If rideshare isn’t an option, arrange for a designated driver who can stay sober and ensure everyone gets home safely.

-Ohio’s legal BAC limit is 0.08%, but alcohol affects everyone differently, and strong drinks can put you over the limit faster than expected.
-Apps like BACtrack can help estimate your BAC but shouldn’t replace good judgment.
+Ohio’s legal BAC limit is 0.08% for most drivers, but alcohol affects everyone differently, and strong drinks can put you over the limit faster than expected.
+Apps like BACtrack can help estimate your BAC, but shouldn’t replace good judgment.

 To stay in control, pace yourself by alternating alcoholic drinks with water and enjoying food alongside your beverages.
-For example, sipping on holiday IPAs with high ABV or festive cocktails like espresso martinis can quickly add up, so take breaks, enjoy snacks, and hydrate to ensure a safe and enjoyable evening.
+Holiday IPAs with high ABV or festive cocktails like espresso martinis can add up quickly, so take breaks, enjoy snacks, and hydrate to reduce your risk and make better decisions.

 3. The Responsibility of Hosts

 If you’re hosting a holiday party, there are things you can do to help your guests stay safe.
-Collect keys at the door to prevent anyone from driving impaired, and offer non-alcoholic options like soda, sparkling water, or mocktails.
+Collect keys at the door to prevent anyone from driving impaired, and offer non-alcoholic options, such as soda, sparkling water, or mocktails.

 Be prepared to arrange rides with a rideshare app or call a cab if needed.
-For example, if a friend has had too much eggnog and insists that they’re fine to drive, having a plan in place—like taking keys upfront and arranging a ride—ensures everyone gets home.
+For example, if a friend has had too much eggnog and insists they’re fine to drive, having a plan in place, like taking the keys upfront and arranging a ride.
+This helps protect your guests and everyone else on the road.

 What to Do If You’re Stopped for a Holiday DUI

 There’s never a good time for a DUI arrest, but one of the worst times is the holiday season.
-Not only will it put a damper on celebrations, but you could face more time in jail because of increased arrests, holiday closures, and limited court resources.
+Not only will it put a damper on celebrations, but you may also face more time in custody due to increased arrests, holiday closures, and limited court resources in Franklin County.

 Knowing what to do if you’re stopped or, worse, charged with OVI can make all the difference and help you navigate the situation more effectively.